 Remediation may include, but shall not necessarily be limited to, a mandatory summer school program focused on the areas of deficiency or other such alternatives conducted by the district outside of the regular school day.
-If the district provides remediation in this manner outside the traditional school day, the extra hours of instruction may be counted in the calculation of average daily attendance.
 Such remediation shall recognize that different students learn differently and shall employ methods designed to help these students achieve at high levels.

 The district may require parents/guardians of such students to commit to conduct home-based tutorial activities with their children.
-Decisions concerning the remedial reading instruction of a student who receives special education services, including the nature of parental involvement, shall be made in accordance with the student's individualized education program (IEP).
+Decisions concerning the remedial instruction of a student who receives special education services, including the nature of parental involvement, shall be made in accordance with the student's individualized education program (IEP).